 The building is comprised of four stories with a total of fifty-one loft apartments.
 There are one, two, and three-bedroom layouts available, each with tall ceilings and concrete floors.
 The corridors are painted in bright colors and illuminated with float fluorescent stick lighting.

 Award of Merit: Gold Nugget Awards

-Artspace worked closely with the Texas Department of Housing and Community Affairs on this project, and in 2017 it was selected for an Award of Merit in the Gold Nugget Awards.
+Artspace worked closely with the Department of Housing and Community Affairs on this project, and in 2017 it was selected for an Award of Merit in the Gold Nugget Awards.
 It also achieved a LEED Silver certification for energy efficiency.
 Leadership in Energy and Environmental Design (LEED), is the most widely used green building rating system in the world.

-HHL said they learned from a good client like Artspace, that simple, smart planning and design decisions help building occupants enjoy being in and around their dwelling space.
+The Architects from HHL said they learned from a good client like Artspace, that simple, smart planning and design decisions help building occupants enjoy being in and around their dwelling space.
 In this case, collaboration turned a “cool” building into a great home for creative individuals.

 Milgard Series Used: Style Line Series

 Architect: HHL Architects and Architect of Record: ASA Architects

 See the transformation: Learn how one couple turned a dark and outdated kitchen into their favorite room.
 Featuring: Milgard Moving Glass Wall System

 Sign up for newsletter